RenanZX/BananacCli/README.md

-# BananacClt
+# BananacCli
-A calculator cli that performs like a banana developed in python
+A complete calculator cli developed in python

 # Usage